 Our strategy with respect to carbon management, although still in the research phase, would likely require an expansion of the market for the management of carbon dioxide emissions prior to us being able to recognize significant revenues from our research and continuing expenditures of resources.
 The development of a significant market will likely depend on the adoption of government subsidies or other government regulation requiring companies to limit their carbon emissions.
-In the absence of such additional government subsidies or regulation, this market may not expand and we would not be able to generate significant revenues from our carbon management operations.
+In the United States, for example, there is no current market for carbon.
+The establishment of a carbon market in the United States could take years to develop, if ever.
+In July 2010, the United States Senate announced that it would not attempt to pass carbon regulating legislation in 2010.
+In the absence of such additional government subsidies or regulation in major markets, this carbon management market may not develop and we would not be able to generate significant revenues from our carbon management operations.
+Even if a carbon market is established, we will not be able to commercialize our potential carbon solutions if the price of carbon is below the cost to deploy our solutions.